Did you predict that the first half of 2017 would be a good time to harvest volatility risk premium?

 Our active derivatives strategy is the most aggressive strategy we offer, with accompanying risk of significant potential drawdown.
 For that reason it is not available to our customers seeking capital preservation as their objective.

 Past 2+ years signal history - Huygens Active Derivative Portfolio Indicator

 Past performance is not necessarily indicative of future results

 In late 2016, Huygens introduced its Titan and Sidereal active derivatives strategies, designed for high net worth investors with aggressive growth or moderate growth objectives.
-The active derivatives portfolios we offer through our robo advisor are more conservative versions of these strategies, driven by the same dynamic signal.
+The active derivatives portfolios we offer through our robo advisor are more conservative versions of these strategies, driven by the same active signal.